KMattAntonio256/student/navigation/about.md

 ## As a Conversation Starter

-Here are some places I have lived.
+Here is where I live.

 <comment>
 Flags are made using Wikipedia images